 Prior Authorization - Approval in advance to get services or certain drugs.
-In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
-In a PPO, you do not need prior authorization to obtain out-of-network services.
-However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
+Some medical services are covered only if your doctor or other provider gets "prior authorization" from our plan.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
 Covered drugs that need prior authorization are marked in the formulary.